n43e120/MouseMacro/README.md

 > and then click the **Left Mouse Button** item to open a dropdown menu.
 > in the dropdown menu you can choose one of many other gun fire modes you want, there are many of them.

-## Mod Guide
+## DIY Mod Guide
-* Demo code is just rough tuned for almost all guns in game Squad version 10.2.
+* write a new macro can not be more easy. just write a static C# class and static method and attach [MarcoAction] attribute to your method.
-* you can change the code in **class RecoilCompensatorMouseRunner** in **file SquadRecoilCompensator.cs** to tweak the recoil strength and/or add new gun mode by adding a new **static method** in the class for future version of the game.
+* If you create your own put your dll or exe file into **/mod** folder and there you go.
-* you also can create new class, even build variant of entire system to fit to other FPS game or other purposes.
+* it is designed to open-source, so that users can make variant of system of their own to fit to other FPS game, other purposes, etc.